dabeaz/curio/docs/reference.rst

    Wait for tasks in the group to terminate.
 If *wait* is `all`, then wait for all tasks to completee.
-If *wait* is `any` then wait for any task to return a non-None result and cancel any remaining tasks.
+If *wait* is `any` then wait for any task to terminate and cancel any remaining tasks.
 If any task returns with an error, then all remaining tasks are immediately cancelled and a ``TaskGroupError`` exception is raised.
 If the ``join()`` operation itself is cancelled, all remaining tasks in the group are also cancelled.
 If a ``TaskGroup`` is used as a context manager, the ``join()`` method is called on context-exit.

 .. asyncmethod:: TaskGroup.cancel_remaining()